roneel47/UniTask-Pro/backend/README.md

 ## Data Storage

-User and task data is currently stored in JSON files in the `src/data` directory.
-This is for demonstration purposes and should be replaced with a proper database in a production environment.
+User and task data is stored in a MongoDB database.
+Ensure your `MONGODB_URI` environment variable is correctly configured.
-Data files (`users.json`, `tasks.json`, `taskAssignmentsMeta.json`) will be created automatically if they don't exist when the server starts or when data is first written.
+The application uses Mongoose models defined in `src/models` to interact with the database.